murqhie/Windows-Game/README.md

 # PIS Projekt
-The game is a Bullet-Hell game in the style of Windows XP.
+This game is a Bullet-Hell game in the style of Windows XP.
-The player starts the game via Internet Explorer and is then confronted with a multitude of viruses, bugs and glitches, and scammers that have gained access to the computer.
+The player starts the game via Internet Explorer and is then confronted with a multitude of viruses, bugs and glitches, and scammers that have gained access to your computer.
 The challenge is to protect the system from this digital invasion.

 ![Start_Screenhot.jpg](res%2Fimg%2FStart_Screenhot.jpg)
 ![Playing_Screenshot.jpg](res%2Fimg%2FPlaying_Screenshot.jpg)